-A broad shouldered man in a black leather jacket sits in a second floor cafe located across Shin-Okubo station, just north of Shinjuku.
+A broad shouldered man in a black leather jacket sits in a second floor cafe across from Shin-Okubo station, just north of Shinjuku.
 He pats the small lump of yaba in his trouser pocket.
 An hour ago he bought it from a third generation North Korean resident.
 Taking out a pack of Seven Stars, he lights a cigarette.
-He looks out into the dark street, and sees the asphalt shiny with rain, and though it’s nearly midnight, more than a dozen people exit the station.
+He looks out into the dark street, its asphalt shiny with rain, and though it’s nearly midnight, more than a dozen people exit the station.

 A cell phone vibrates in an inside jacket pocket.
 Extracting the phone, he opens it with a flick of the wrist.
 The message reads, “Just got on.
 Be there in five minutes.
 Look for a sexy woman with a janome.”
 The man wonders if she’s a maiko, for he’s only seen maiko and geisha use the traditional bamboo and paper umbrella.
 Closing his phone, he crushes the half smoked cigarette in the black porcelain ashtray to step out for the rendezvous.

-Pain jolts diagonally down his back and he winces with pain.
-It seems the scar is reminding him.
-For what, he doesn’t exactly know.
+Pain jolts diagonally down his back.
+Wincing, he curses the scar that seems to demand attention.
+For what, he can’t completely recall.
 Another thing that’s a wisp of smoke in his memory.

 A small crowd comes down the stairs toward the exit.
 One of them is carrying an antique umbrella.
 He observes her without approaching.
 Young, or so she seems from wearing that dress with petticoats and that huge ribbon in her hair.
 It conjures the fragility of a porcelain doll.
 She searches, and when she looks his way, he smiles and nods his head in a slight bow.

 She hesitates just a few seconds before stepping forward, “Excuse me, are you Mr. Furuta?”

 “Yes, I am.
 Nice to meet you, Saya.”